 What is language technique?

 Language techniques are the elements that a writer brings to his or her story to emphasize the theme on which they are focusing.
-It plays as an important factor in writing an essay or story.
+It plays an important factor in writing an essay or story.

 Language techniques and elements can be found anywhere in the story.
 As a result, it helps a student to understand a story, poem, essay, or novel in a better way.